Zhytniy Market: Outdoor market

 There has been a market on the site since the time of the Kievan Rus', and it has been a major marketplace since the 15th century.

-In 1811 a fire occurred on a street near the market.
-Due to the poor state of the roads firefighters couldn't reach the place in time so the fire spread onto the Zhytniy Market and the wooden buildings around it.
-The disastrous fire lasted for three days and became known as the Great Podil fire.
+In 1811 a fire started on a street near the market.
+The poor state of the roads prevented firefighters from reaching the location in time, so the fire spread to the market and the wooden buildings around it.
+The fire lasted for three days and became known as the Great Podil fire.

-During the Ukrainian War of Independence, 10 April 1919, two months after the capture of Kyiv by Bolsheviks, Zhytniy Market became one of the centers of Kurenivka uprising, getting captured by Ukrainian insurgents, later that day the entire city center had been liberated.
-In the evening international support was sent by Bolsheviks and the main battle took place in front of the market.
-Due to lack of weapons insurgents had to retreat and the following day the uprising was suppressed.
+During the Ukrainian War of Independence, on 10 April 1919, two months after the capture of Kyiv by Bolsheviks, Zhytniy Market was captured by Ukrainian insurgents and became one of the centers of the Kurenivka uprising; later that day the entire city centre had been liberated.
+In the evening Bolshevik reinforcements arrived and the main battle took place in front of the market.
+Due to lack of weapons, the insurgents had to retreat and the following day the uprising was suppressed.